 One Niche Doesn’t Solve Anything

-The worst I’ve read somewhere (you’ll have to take my word on these statements, that I swear I read somewhere) is the mono-niche approach.
+The worst advice about copywriter content that I’ve read somewhere (you’ll have to take my word on these statements, that I swear I read somewhere) is the mono-niche approach.

 The road to hell is paved with good intentions, and I can barely imagine why some persons would tell others to pick just one niche.